← All postsMarkets

 At the corporate-actions layer, dividends, splits, mergers, and tender offers are handled differently by every broker.
 A unified corporate-actions engine that normalizes events across IB and Alpaca is non-trivial to build.
 It's also the only way to give downstream developers a consistent API surface.

-The honest framing on settlement.
-The broker-exchange leg of any tokenized US equity transaction settles T+1 against DTCC, regardless of which broker custodies the underlying.
+The broker-to-exchange leg of any tokenized US equity transaction settles T+1 against DTCC, regardless of which broker custodies the underlying.
 Tokenization changes how the user experiences settlement.
 It doesn't change how DTCC settles.
-The broader category sometimes muddles this, and the credibility of every tokenizer depends on the distinction holding up under scrutiny.
+The broader category sometimes muddles this, and I think the credibility of every tokenizer depends on the distinction holding up under scrutiny.

 What the user sees is instant.
-What the user's fintech sees on its books is instant.
-The broker-exchange leg is industry standard.
-None of these claims contradict each other.
+What the fintech sees on its books is instant.
+The broker-to-exchange leg is industry standard.
+None of those claims contradict each other.
 All of them require careful language.

-If you're evaluating tokenized US equity infrastructure, single-broker dependency is fine for an MVP.
-It's a risk for a production stack you intend to scale to millions of users or hundreds of millions in AUC.
+If you're evaluating tokenized US equity infrastructure, I think single-broker dependency is fine for an MVP.
+It's a real risk for a production stack you intend to scale to millions of users or hundreds of millions in AUC.

 The broker-redundancy question isn't "do you have two brokers."
 It's "what happens when broker A has an outage at 2pm on a Tuesday."
 If the answer is "we degrade to a backup we haven't tested," you have one broker.

-Settlement claims should be tested.
+Settlement claims should be tested the same way.
 Ask any infrastructure provider exactly which leg is instant and exactly which leg follows DTCC timelines.
-The vendors that can answer crisply are the ones whose architecture is real.
+The vendors that can answer crisply on the first ask are the ones whose architecture is real.

-The two-broker architecture is harder to build, harder to operate, and the differentiator we're most interested in stress-testing with design partners.
+The two-broker architecture is harder to build, harder to operate, and the differentiator I'm most interested in stress-testing with early customers.

 More posts →